JonDotsoy/artur/src/sent-event/README.md

 **Returns:**

-- `Promise<ReadableStream<DataEventSource> | null>`: A promise that resolves to a ReadableStream or null if no create function is provided
+- `Promise<ReadableStream<DataEventSource>>`: A promise that resolves to a ReadableStream.
+If no start function is provided, returns an empty stream that immediately closes.

 **Example:**